Operation Strike: Axis surrender

-At nightfall on 11 May, the British 4th Division controlled the Cape Bon peninsula while the 6th Armoured Division held the road from Hammamet to Bou Ficha.
-Germans prisoners were now also being taken in the tens of thousands in IX and V Corps sector.
+At nightfall on 11 May, the British 4th Division controlled the Cape Bon peninsula and the 6th Armoured Division held the road from Hammamet to Bou Ficha.
+Germans prisoners were now also being taken in the tens of thousands in the IX Corps and V Corps sector.
 Royal Engineers were hastily brought up to build makeshift compounds, including a large one at Grombalia.
 The British found that the number of prisoners were soon overwhelming - Major General Kenneth Strong at Allied Forces Headquarters estimated they had enough supplies to accommodate 150,000 but this was soon far exceeding this number.
 The camps soon had to be expanded - the camp at La Bardo near Tunis became dangerously overcrowded and Italians and Germans had to be separated due to ill feeling with each other.

-The 334th Division surrendered to the British forces between Mateur and Tebourba on 8 May.
-Major-General Count Theodor von Sponeck, commander of the 90th Light Division, surrendered unconditionally to Charles Keightley of 6th Armoured division after a ferocious bombardment from the 2nd New Zealand and 56th infantry divisions.
+The 334th Division surrendered to the British between Mateur and Tebourba on 8 May.
+Major-General Count Theodor von Sponeck, commander of the 90th Light Division, surrendered unconditionally to Charles Keightley of the 6th Armoured Division after a big bombardment from the 2nd New Zealand Division and 56th Infantry Division artillery.
 Around Enfidaville, the remaining 80,000 troops of the Italian 1st Army was still holding the Allied forces.